artefactory/rag-multimodal-demo/README.md

 Parameters:

+- `ingest.clear_database` : Whether to clear the database before ingesting new data.
 - `ingest.table_format` : How to extract table with Unstructured (`text`, `html` or `image`).
 - `ingest.export_extracted` : Whether to export extracted elements in local folder.
 - `metadata_keys` : Unstructured metadata to use.